brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 ## Treatment effect estimation

-The expected probability of functional independence for a patient enrolled in the control arm of a new large core stroke trial is 8% (95% PI 3.9% - 17.5%) compared to 30% (95% PI 16.7% - 47.9%) for a new small core stroke trial, 26% (95% PI 13.2% - 44.9%) for a new late window trial, and 20% (95% PI 10.0 - 36.0%) for a new basilar thrombectomy trial.
+The expected probabilities of functional independence for a patient enrolled in the control arm of a new stroke trial are, in descending order, 30% (95% PI 16.7% - 47.9%) for small stroke, 26% (95% PI 13.2% - 44.9%) for late stroke, 20% (95% PI 10.0 - 36.0%) for basilar stroke, and 8% (95% PI 3.9% - 17.5%) for large stroke (figure 2).

-In absolute terms, thrombectomy is expected to increase the probability of a favorable outcome in a new trial by 9% (95% PI 2.0% - 21.6%) for large core, compared to 19% (95% PI 5.7% - 33.2%) for small, 18% (95% PI 5.0% - 32.5%) for late window trials, and 16% (95% PI 4.2 - 30.7%) for
+Thrombectomy is expected to increase the probability of a favorable outcome in a new trial by 19% (95% PI 5.7% - 33.2%) for small stroke, 18% (95% PI 5.0% - 32.5%) for late srokes, 16% (95% PI 4.2 - 30.7%) for
-basilar trials.
+basilar strokes, and 9% (95% PI 2.0% - 21.6%) for large strokes.

 ## Heterogeneity estimation

-In this meta-analysis, the median estimate of the Bayesian I-squared statistic, defined as the percent portion of variation in the estimated treatment effect due to between-trial heterogeneity and not sampling variation was 46.6% (95% PI 29.3% - 60.2%).
-In contrast to frequentist analyses, the I-squared statistic is of less relevance in this Bayesian analysis, since the reported treatment effects themselves are derived from the posterior predictive distributions, which average over the estimated between-trial heterogeneity.
+The Bayesian I-squared statistic, defined as the percent portion of variation in the estimated treatment effect due to between-trial heterogeneity and not sampling variation was 46.6% (95% PI 29.3% - 60.2%).
+In contrast to frequentist analyses, the I-squared statistic is of less relevance in this Bayesian analysis, since the reported treatment effects themselves are derived from the posterior predictive distributions, which intrinsically incorporate the estimated between-trial heterogeneity.

 # Discussion

-## Interpretation of our results

-Experts recommend that treatment effects should be communicated to patients in terms of the clinician’s best estimate of how the treatment is expected to change the probability of the patient experiencing the outcome that most matters to them.
+Experts recommend that treatment effects should be communicated to a patient in a three stage process.
+First, the clinician should determine what outcome the patient values most.
+Second, the clinician should describe the best estimate of the patient’s chances of achieving that outcome without the treatment.
+Third, the clinician should describe the best estimate of how the treatment changes the patient’s chances of achieving the outcome.

-In the case of ischemic stroke, this outcome is typically functional independence.
-Thus, when engaging patients and families in a discussion over the risks and benefits of mechanical thrombectomy, the key questions to address are, first, what is the best estimate of the patients chance of functional independence without treatment, and two, what is the best estimate of how these chances change, in absolute terms, with treatment.
-This is the minimum amount of information a patient needs to make an informed decision.

-Although there are numerous meta-analyses of randomized trial data from stroke thrombectomy, none have utilized this patient-centered, common language approach to data analysis.
-In this paper, we aimed to adapt the traditional statistical model underlying most meta-analyses in order to analyze data from all 22 trials of stroke thrombectomy from this patient-centered perspective.
+Although there are numerous meta-analyses of randomized trial data from stroke thrombectomy, none have utilized this patient-centered, common language approach to analyzing the data from these trials.
+In this paper, we aimed to adapt the traditional statistical model underlying most meta-analyses in order to analyze the outcomes from all 22 trials of stroke thrombectomy from this patient-centered perspective.

-We found that the expected probability of functional independence for a hypothetical patient enrolled in the control arm of a new thrombectomy trial — the number we would quote as the one best estimate of this imaginary patient’s chances without treatment — varied considerably by stroke type, ranging from just 8% for a trial of large stroke, 20% for basilar occlusion, 26% for late-window, to 30% for small stroke in early window.
+We found that the expected probability of functional independence for a hypothetical patient enrolled in the control arm of a new thrombectomy trial — the number we would quote as the one best estimate of this idealized patient’s chances of a “good outcome” without treatment — varied considerably by stroke type, ranging from just 8% for a trial of large stroke, 20% for basilar occlusion, 26% for late-window, to 30% for small stroke in early window.

-The expected change in the probability of functional independence associated with assignment to the treatment arm of a new trial — the number we would quote as the one best estimate of how thrombectomy would impact a hypothetical patient’s probability of achieving functional independence — also showed considerable variation by stroke type, once again ranging from a relatively low 9% for large stroke, to more than double that for small (19%) and late window (18%), with basilar in the middle at 16%.
+The expected improvement in the probability of functional independence associated with assignment to the treatment arm of a new trial — the number we would quote as the one best estimate of the expected “treatment effect” of thrombectomy — also showed considerable variation by stroke type, once again ranging from a relatively low 9% for large stroke (number needed to treat of 11), to more than double that for small (19%, number needed to treat 6) and late window (18%, number needed 6), with basilar in the middle at 16% (number needed to treat 7).

-The 95% intervals around each of these estimates represents the range of changes in probability due to thrombectomy that are consistent with the data and the model used to analyze it.
-Because we are working in a Bayesian framework, the interpretation of these intervals is straightforward — in a new trial of thrombectomy, the change in probability with treatment has a 95% probability of being within the stated interval.
-Since each of these intervals excludes zero and negative values, we can conclude that these estimates are “statistically significant.”
-Nonetheless, the width of the intervals shows that the data would be consistent with a wide range of possible observed effects in a new trial.
+Because we are working in a Bayesian framework, the interpretation of the 95% intervals associated with each of these estimates is straightforward — in a new trial of thrombectomy, the actual effect size has a 95% probability of being within the stated interval.
+Since all of the intervals exclude zero or negative numbers, we can say that the expected effect of thrombectomy in a new trial is “statistically significant,” in the sense of excluding no or negative effects with at least 97.5% probability.
+In fact, for each stroke type, the predicted effect of thrombectomy in a new trial is positive with 99% probability regardless of stroke type (figure 3).

-To see this more clearly, consider the following calculations.
+But statistical significance, even from the simplified Bayesian perspective, is not important to patients and families, since what they really care about is not necessarily whether a treatment works at all — essentially, what statistical significance is supposed to tell us — but rather in how well the treatment works — how it will change their overall prognosis.
+This is where our Bayesian framework shines, because it also allows us to reason rigorously but in clear terms about the clinical significance of our treatment effect estimates.

+To see how, compare the information content of figure 3, which focuses on a binary partition of the distribution of predicted effects into “positive” and “negative” effects, together with their associated probabilities, with the content of figure 4, which instead partitions the distributions of predicted effects into intervals corresponding to clinically significant thresholds, and displays the probability that the predicted effect in a new trial falls between each clinically significant interval.
+We can see that the effect estimates, which from the binary perspective of statistical significance appeared basically identical, in fact are quite different.

-By leveraging the Bayesian framework and converting the posterior predictive distributions for the absolute change in probability to the number needed to treat scale (1 over the absolute change in probability), we find that the cumulative probability that the expected number needed to treat in a new trial is less than 100 is nearly identical across stroke types, 1.7% for large, compared to 98% for small core, 98% with late window, and 98% with basilar occlusion, whereas the cumulative probability that the expected number needed to treat in a new trial is less than 10 diverges considerably by stroke type, with 42% for large stroke, compared to 86% for small core, 84% with late window, and 78% with basilar occlusion.
+For instance, a very permissive clinician might consider an absolute effect greater than 1% — corresponding to a number needed to treat of less than 100 — as clinically significant.
+From this perspective, the probability of a clinically insignificant effect in a new trial is about equal across all stroke types, 3% for large, compared to 2% for small core, 2% with late window, and 2% with basilar occlusion.

+On the other hand, a more hardline clinician might have a more severe threshold for clinical significance, such as an absolute effect of greater than 20%, corresponding to a number needed to treat of less than
+5. In this scenario, as shown in figure 3, our results diverge dramatically, with small strokes treated in the early or late windows having comparatively high probability of clinical significance (45% and 41% respectively), in comparison to large strokes, in which the probability of a clinical significance is just 7%.

-We conclude that while thrombectomy is expected to have a substantial positive effect on the probability of functional independence in a new trial, this impact varies considerably by stroke type, and the absolute probability of functional independence with treatment is still low, especially for large core stroke.
+We conclude that while thrombectomy is expected to have a positive effect on the probability of functional independence in a new trial, the size of the effect is uncertain and varies considerably by stroke type, with thrombectomy for large core stroke expected to perform substantially worse than other types in a new trial.
+Perhaps more importantly, the absolute probability of functional independence with or without treatment is still low, and, in the case of large stroke, exceedingly low.

 # Limitations

-Focus on absolute effects instead of relative effects.
-Seemingly high uncertainty (but our model is a much more severe test).
-Simplified model.
-Lack of patient-level data.
-No systematic review.
+Although we focus on predicting the expected treatment effect in a new trial of thrombectomy, it is well known that real world clinical scenarios rarely mirror those seen in clinical trials, both from the standpoint that real-world patients rarerly match patients treated in trials, and from that the standpoint that real-world care, both before, during, and after hospitalization, rarely matches what occurs in trials.
+For patients that do not closely match the enrollment criteria for clinical trials, or for clinicians treating patients in clinical contexts substantially different from what was seen in clinical trials, the estimates presented here should be used a starting point, describing what an idealized patient in an idealized scenario can expect.
+This can then serve as a useful jumping off point for a discussion of the specific ways in which the patient or the clinical context diverge from these ideals.

+That being said, we have found in our own practice that some care scenarios may closely mimic exact trial conditions.
+For example, as an enrolling center for both DAWN and Select 2 trial, we sometimes treat patients that would have met enrollment criteria for these trials.
+In this case, we find that the treatment effect estimates reported above may in fact overestimate our uncertainty for how these patient will do at our hospital.
+In cases like these, it can make more sense to use our models per-trial treatment effect estimates, which, instead of reporting the estimated treatment effect in a hypothetical new trial, describe the estimated treatment effect in a replication of each specific trial.

+Although we focus on the patient-centered perspective, we leave unadressed the possible risks associated with the treatment.

+Finally, like all statistical models, our conclusions depend on the assumptions underlying the model itself.
+As in the case of all Bayesian models, this includes assumptions about prior distributions for each of the models parameters.
+In the supplementary appendix, we show that the key model estimates reported here are not sensitive to a range of prior distributions, and we also use so-called prior predictive checks to demonstrate the implications of the priors used in the analysis.

 # Conclusions